blawidris/api_documentation/readme.md

     - It enables user to send and receive data through SMTP and HTTP.
     - SOAP APIs easier to share information between software in different environment
     - SOAP APIs are mostly written in different environment
-    - It uses a proprietary XML format
+    - It relies solely on XML to provide messaging services

 - XML-RPC
     - Relies on specific format of XML to transfer data